Top 40+ SAP CPI Interview Questions and Answers

 Ans:

-SAP CPI Content Packages are pre-packaged integration content offered by SAP or third-party partners to help accelerate integration initiatives.
-These packages provide reusable integration flows, mappings, adapters, and settings designed for specific use cases or industrial scenarios.
+SAP CPI Content Packages are pre-packaged integration content offered by SAP or third-party partners to accelerate integration initiatives.
+These packages include reusable integration flows, mappings, adapters, and settings tailored for specific use cases or industrial scenarios.
+They streamline implementation by providing ready-to-use components, reducing development time and effort.
+Additionally, they offer standardized solutions that ensure best practices and consistent integration approaches across various systems and applications.

 11. How does SAP CPI manage security tokens for authentication and authorization?